backdrop-contrib/lateral/README.md

 - Install this theme using the official [Backdrop CMS instructions](https://backdropcms.org/guide/themes)

+- ## How to Change Hero Image

+To change the Hero Image add your own image to the images directory in the theme files and edit the first line of the base.css file to call on that image rather than the default image.

 ## Issues

 Bugs and Feature requests should be reported in the [Issue Queue](https://github.com/backdrop-contrib/lateral/issues)